 Standards of Learning.
 Framewks virginia studies.
 National Archives Lesson Plans.
 Perspectives- America's Fight for Independence.
 Primary Document Graphic Organizer.
 Discovery Education.
-History Channel- American Revolution History Exclusive Videos & Features.
 School House Rock Shot Heard Round the World America Rock.
 "A Brief History of America's Independence: Part 1" (Revolutionary War) - 321Learning.
 Library of Congress.
 These pages link to selected collection content available online at the Library of Congress, arranged by broad categories.

 Born into slavery to owner William Armistead around December 10, 1748, in New Kent, Virginia.
-In 1781, James Armistead volunteered to join the U.S. Thomas Jefferson.
+In 1781, James Armistead volunteered to join the U.S. Army in order to fight for the American Revolution.
+His master granted him permission to join the revolutionary cause, and the American Continental Army stationed Armistead to serve under the Marquis de Lafayette, the commander of allied French forces.
+Thomas Jefferson.
 In the thick of party conflict in 1800, Thomas Jefferson wrote in a private letter, "I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man.